joynatalie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11. Script that converts a number from base 2 to base 10.
 12. Script that prints all possible combinations of two letters except oo.
 13. Script that prints a number with two decimal places, followed by a new line.
+14. Scripts that converts a number from base 10 to base 16.